Frabbandera/room_acoustics_test/README.md

   - `energy_thres`
   - `time_thres`
 - supports deterministic runs through a fixed random seed
-- emits a warning in the UI because the hybrid path should be reviewed carefully
 - automatically falls back to `ISM_ONLY` if hybrid execution fails

 The UI also warns when `HYBRID_RT` is requested with `max_order > 3`, matching the caution embedded in the current code.